How to Check CPU Usage Using PowerShell [Script Added]

 Method 1 – Only CPU Usage (Ping)

 In this method, you can easily check the CPU load percentage of the instant time.
-It’s a quite simple task to perform as it only requires copy & paste skills.
+It’s a simple task as it only requires copy & paste skills.

 Here are the steps you should follow to observe CPU usage at the time you hit enter: